 The creative music workshops running alongside the concerts were led by composers and BCMG musicians supported by CPD for teachers and a teacher resource pack.
 This resource brings the different packs together as a collection.
 The packs reflect our journey of finding different and better approaches to exploring contemporary classical repertoire with young people.
 The packs were created by different teams for different years but the main contributors were composers Liz Johnson, Duncan Chapman and Nancy Evans, BCMG Director of Learning.

-Rather than convert each pack into it's own resource, which would have been an enormous job, they are still offered as PDFs.
+Rather than convert each pack into it's own resource, which would have been an enormous job, they are still offered as PDFs accessible by clicking the blue words in the text.
 Where there is a recording of the piece, we have

 included the Spotify link.
 You will need to have Spotify open for the link to work.
 Many of the pieces explored do not have recordings - this is very typical with contemporary music and where recordings become available we will add them.
 Though this is annoying, many of the activities stand alone without the recordings or, with imagination, alternatives could be found.
 Also you might be able to find videos or performances of the missing pieces on Youtube.
 In some cases we have included music not featured in the resource pack but that were part of the concert.